 Exploration expenses.
-Exploration expenses decreased by \$19.2 million during the year ended December 31, 2021, as compared to the year ended December 31, 2020.
-The decrease is primarily a result of lower geological, geophysical, and seismic costs incurred in 2021 versus the prior period related to the U.S. Gulf of Mexico business unit and other exploration license areas sold to Shell in 2020.
-This decrease is partially offset by the Zora exploration well which did not find hydrocarbons and was plugged and abandoned in August 2021 with \$14.6 million of well costs charged to exploration expense for the year ended December 31, 2021.
+Exploration expenses increased by \$68.8 million during the year ended December 31, 2022, as compared to the year ended December 31, 2021 primarily as a result of the \$64.2 million of previously capitalized costs related to the BirAllah and Orca discoveries incurred under the Block C8 license offshore Mauritania that were written off to exploration expense in 2022 with the expiration of the exploration period of Block C8, approximately \$15.8 million related to the exit of leases in the U.S. Gulf of Mexico and Mauritania business units in 2022, and approximately \$13.7 million of exploration expense recorded in 2022 related to two abandoned Ntomme step out wells compared to the 2021 activity including the Zora exploration well, which did not find hydrocarbons and was plugged and abandoned in August 2021 with \$14.1 million of well costs charged to exploration expense in 2021.

 General and administrative.
-General and administrative costs increased by \$19.4 million during the year ended December 31, 2021, as compared to the year ended December 31, 2020 primarily as a result of no employee or officers bonuses in 2020 as part of management's response to COVID-19 offset by reduced employee compensation and general office expenses in 2021.
+General and administrative costs increased by \$9.3 million during the year ended December 31, 2022, as compared to the year ended December 31, 2021 primarily as a result of increased compensation and benefits, travel costs and professional fees during the year ended December 31, 2022.

 Depletion, depreciation and amortization.
-Depletion, depreciation and amortization decreased \$18.6 million during the year ended December 31, 2021, as compared with the year ended December 31, 2020 due to lower production volumes during 2021, partially offset by higher depletion rates during 2021 related to a reduction of proved reserves in the fourth quarter of 2020 largely tied to lower 2020 oil prices.
+Depletion, depreciation and amortization increased \$31.0 million during the year ended December 31, 2022, as compared to the year ended December 31, 2021 as a result of higher sales volumes in the current year.